ngaggion/ChronoRootTool/ReadME.md

 git clone https://huggingface.co/datasets/ngaggion/ChronoRoot_nnUNet
 ```

-To run the segmentation scripts, modify the bash file with the paths to your videos, individually.
-An example is provided.
+Modify the bash file with paths to your videos individually.
+An example is provided:

 ```bash
 cd Segmentation